alberthun/legacy-sense-docs/guides/001-devices/001-overview.md

 The SDK is available for both [iOS](/guides/sdks/ios-sdk) and [Android](/guides/sdks/android-sdk).

-## Connecting IoT Devices
+## Connecting Other Devices

-The platform is able to ingest generic IoT sensor data.
+The platform is able to ingest generic IoT sensor data coming from just about any device.
 Developers will need to use the [Ingress API](/apis/ingress) to send data to the IoT events endpoint.

 1. [Schemas](/guides/channels/schemas) are required in order to make the most of your sensor data.
 Contact [support@sixgill.com](mailto:support@sixgill.com) with any questions regarding setting up your channel for IoT data.
 2. Create an **IoT Devices** Channel if you do not have one already and select the Schema you created.